Gardening and Horticulture in British Columbia

 BC Nature - Federation of Naturalists

-A wealth of information about local nature clubs in BC, conservation and education programs, and bird and plant checklists.
+A wealth of information about local nature clubs in BC, accessible nature trails and sites, conservation and education programs, and bird and plant checklists.

 Nanaimo Community Gardens Society

-Many links to local, provincial, and national organizations that provide information about community gardens and sustainable food systems.
+Volunteer and learning opportunities.
+Links to local, provincial, and national organizations provide information about community gardens and sustainable food systems.

 Sustainable communities and sustainable horticulture